KevinFloris20/Pizzatime/README.md

 ## Creditors

 - Obviously me Kevin Floris: (kevinfloris20)

--And the dominos node.js module work goes to: (RIAEvangelist) -(You have full permission to use my code just please link my github name, thanks.
+- And the dominos node.js module work goes to: (RIAEvangelist)

+- (You have full permission to use my code just please link my github name, thanks.
 Also if u become rich off my code feel free to share :D)

 ## Description